Best Merchant Account Providers

 Additional fees are charged for every transaction paid for via a debit card or credit card.
 This is typically a percentage of the amount paid for the purchase, usually between 1% to 5%.

-Leading Merchant Account Providers for Business: The Verdict
+Leading Merchant Account Providers: The Verdict

 However, if you are looking for the lowest transaction fees, Worldpay could be your best choice, offering transaction fees of only 0.95% of the transaction value.
 Monthly costs are lower than some other providers, and you can grow your merchant account with the business.